appsecwarriors/CORS-TOOL/README.md

 # CORS-TOOL
 CORS Tool is designed to test and analyze Cross-Origin Resource Sharing (CORS) configurations for web applications.
 CORS is a security mechanism that allows web browsers to control how resources are shared across different domains.
 Misconfigurations can lead to security vulnerabilities, such as unauthorized data access or cross-domain attacks

+You can use the tool via terminal or GUI mode